IBishopI/fishfeeder_esp32cam_telegram/README.md

 ![](/src/docs/schema.png)

 ## Materials and tools:
-- plastic bottle - 38mm neck
+- plastic bottle - 38mm neck (volume related how big your aquarium and how many fish do you have, I'm using 330ml and 500ml bottles for aquarium 40L)

 ![](/src/docs/pbottle.png)
 - FDM 3D printer